 - Dosage: Poultice: crush fresh or rehydrate dried leaves, apply directly to clean wound with light pressure.

 - Caution: Accurate plant identification is critical.
-I regularly identify and harvest yarrow on trails in the Cascades — correct identification is a skill that takes practice with a reliable field guide before you ever need it in an emergency.
+I regularly identify and harvest yarrow on trails in the Cascades — correct ID is a skill that takes practice with a reliable field guide before you ever need it under pressure.
 Possible skin sensitivity in some individuals.

 Plantain (Plantago major)